TheOdinProject/curriculum/javascript/testing_javascript/more_testing.md

 }
 ```

-<span id='try-before'>Making this testable requires us to split up all the different things that are happening.
+Making this testable requires us to split up all the different things that are happening.
 First, we do not need to test the functions `prompt` and `alert` because they are built in to the browser.
 They are external to our program and whoever wrote them has already tested them.
-What we *do* need to test is the number logic, which is much easier if we untangle it from the other functions:</span>
+What we *do* need to test is the number logic, which is much easier if we untangle it from the other functions:

 ```javascript
 function evaluateGuess(magicNumber, guess) {